phillips0616/phillips0616.github.io/index.md

 ## Conclusion

 Overall, I think the PRM implementation was a good method for solving this problem.
+Below are some improvements that I would have liked to have made given more time, and a couple of next steps.
+Lastly, there are a couple of GIFs showcasing successful paths visualized in ROS.

 ####Improvements